 Prepaid card accounts for weekly carers Direct Payments

 If you are receiving Direct Payments for ongoing payments this will be paid to you on a prepaid card account.
 You do not need to provide any bank details.
-Further guidance is available on how the card works on the council’s Direct Payments webpage.
+Further guidance can be found under 'documents and downloads' on this page.

 Will I need to pay anything myself?

 Warwickshire County Council does not charge for services for carers.
 You will not be financially assessed.

 Direct Payments do not affect any benefits you may be receiving.
 However they will affect the benefits of anybody you choose to employ.